-3.1.1 All Councils in Wales have a duty under Part 3, Housing (Wales) Act 2014 to undertake a Gypsy, Roma and Traveller Assessment every five years.
+- 3.1.1 All Councils in Wales have a duty under Part 3, Housing (Wales) Act 2014 to undertake a Gypsy, Roma and Traveller Assessment every five years.
 Where unmet need for mobile home pitches is identified, the necessary pitch provision needs to be facilitated.
-The last Gypsy, Roma and Traveller Assessment was adopted by Cabinet on 6th
+The last Gypsy, Roma and Traveller Assessment (GGTA) was adopted by Cabinet on 6th January 2021 and approved by Welsh Government in June 2024.

-January 2021.
 The summary conclusions identify a need for 13 pitches for families already living within Monmouthshire.
-This was approved by Welsh Government in June 2024.
-This need is broken down as follows:
+This need is broken down as follows: - An unmet need of nine pitches under the assessment period 2020 to 2025;

-- An unmet need of nine pitches under the assessment period 2020 to 2025; - Beyond 2025, a further unmet need of four pitches over the remaining length of the Replacement Local Development Plan (2026-33) to accommodate family growth as children become adults and require their own pitch; - No need was identified for travelling show people or circus people; - The Assessment did not identify a need to provide a transit site and given the crossborder movement associated with families passing through local authorities, this topic is best addressed via the regional Strategic Development Plan. - 3.1.2 Of the thirteen pitches needed as identified by the 2020-2025 Gypsy and Traveller Assessment, two pitches have been granted planning permission for a family that was part of the GGTA.
-This reduced the pitch requirement to 11.
-The decision by the Planning Committee on 16th July 2024 to approve a further four pitches, reduces the overall pitch requirement further to seven.
+- Beyond 2025, a further unmet need of four pitches over the remaining length of the Replacement Local Development Plan (2026-33) to accommodate family growth as children become adults and require their own pitch; - No need was identified for travelling show people or circus people; - The Assessment did not identify a need to provide a transit site and given the crossborder movement associated with families passing through local authorities, this topic is best addressed via the regional Strategic Development Plan. - 3.1.2 Of the thirteen pitches needed, as identified by the 2020-2025 GGTA, two pitches have been granted planning permission for a family that was part of the GGTA.
+This reduced the pitch requirement to eleven.
+The decision by the Planning Committee on 16th July 2024 to approve a further four pitches, now reduces the overall pitch requirement to seven.